 - The OS handler runs: finds the page on disk (in the swap file), evicts some other page from RAM if needed, reads the requested page into the freed frame, updates the page table, returns from the exception.

-The whole sequence is invisible to the program — it just notices a slight pause.
-From the program’s perspective, all of memory is always available; it never has to manage what’s “in RAM” vs “on disk.”
+The whole sequence is invisible to the program, which just notices a slight pause.
+From its perspective all of memory is always available; it never has to manage what’s “in RAM” vs “on disk.”
+That’s what makes virtual memory larger than physical RAM possible: pages get paged in and out on demand.

 -